PorQ-Pine/docs/public/README.md

 5. Choosing solutions which are easily maintanable and follow current standards of doing things (As in, not hacky solutions, old Quill was a bit spaghetti in the case of design)

 ### Current state
-Usable for advanced users, but there are many major and minor issues to be solved
+"Usable" for advanced users, but there are many major and minor issues to be solved

 ### Technical overview
 Look into [technical/README.md](./technical/README.md)